Imranjhey/imranjhey.github.com/research.md

 <h3> <b>Zero sum subsets and hidden subgroup problem</b></h3>
 Authors: Muhammd Imran & <a href="http://old.sztaki.hu/~ivanyos/">Gábor Ivanyos</a>.

 In this project, we succeed to construct the first exact quantum hidden subgroup algorithm for a class of non-abelian groups, namely nilpotent groups of constant nilpotency class and of smooth order.
-The main key of the algorithm is by series of reductions to groups of smaller nilpotency class (through its central series) using new zero sum subset algorithm in the group $\mathbb{Z}_p^n$ for prim $p$.
+The main key of the algorithm is by series of reductions to groups of smaller nilpotency class (through its central series) using new zero sum subset algorithm in the group $\mathbb{Z}_p^n$ for prime number $p$.

 <h3><b>An HSP-based quantum attacks on isogeny-based cryptography</b> </h3>
 Author: Muhammad Imran, <a href="http://old.sztaki.hu/~ivanyos/">Gábor Ivanyos</a>, & <a href="https://sites.google.com/view/peterkutas89/main-page?authuser=0">Péter Kutas</a>.